 Experienced West Virginia Industrial Accident Lawyers on Your Side

-At DiTrapano Barrett DiPiero McGinley & Simmons, PLLC, we’re proud to say that our personal injury firm is home to many of the most experienced work injury lawyers in West Virginia.
+At DiPiero Simmons McGinley & Bastress, PLLC, we’re proud to say that our personal injury firm is home to many of the most experienced work injury lawyers in West Virginia.
 We have experience going up against major corporations and industry giants like the natural gas industry and won’t hesitate to take the needed steps to ensure a struggling family can find the road to recovery.

 If you’ve been injured in an industrial workplace accident and feel that negligence may be at fault, you deserve peace of mind.
 Filing a lawsuit against your employer or the corporation that allowed the accident to occur may deliver that peace of mind as well as give you the financial freedom you need to make a complete recovery and provide for your loved ones.